esa/pagmo2/doc/sphinx/install.rst

 The conda packages for pygmo are maintained by the core development team, and they are regularly updated when new pygmo versions are released.
-Note however that, due to various technical issues, the Python 2.7 conda packages for Windows are **not** available.
-If you need pygmo on Windows on a Python 2.7 installation, the pip packages can be used (see below).

 Please refer to the `conda documentation <https://conda.io/docs/>`__ for instructions on how to setup and manage your conda installation.